 1. Pass legislation that requires standardized terms and elements of the financial aid offer, similar to those included in NASFAA's Code of Conduct, but which does not restrict institutions' ability to communicate financial aid eligibility to their students in the way that is most meaningful and relevant to them.
 For those students who wish to compare financial aid offers, the use of consumer-tested, standard terminology and common data elements on the aid offer will ease comparison.

-NASFAA has identified four elements that belong in an aid offer because they foster informed decisions about accepting aid, assist families in financial planning, and facilitate apples-to-apples comparisons between schools:
+NASFAA has identified five elements that belong in an aid offer because they foster informed decisions about accepting aid, assist families in financial planning, and facilitate apples-to-apples comparisons between schools:

-2. Avoid requiring a standardized financial aid offers to preserve the ability of colleges and universities to properly and clearly communicate the varying student aid options available at that institution.
+2. Avoid requiring a standardized financial aid offer to preserve the ability of colleges and universities to properly and clearly communicate the varying student aid options available at that institution.

 1. NASFAA internal calculation: "more than 3,000" institutions using Shopping Sheet, from: https://ifap.ed.gov/electronic-announcements/11-14-2016-general-subject-2017-2018-financial-aid-shopping-sheet and 6,962 TITIV participating institutions from 2016-17 Federal School Code list from https://ifap.ed.gov/fedschcodelist/attachments/1617FedSchoolCodeList.xlsx